Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 Channel Defaults are one of my favourite features and despite how effective they are, are massively underused.

-Implementing defaults will not only save you time by automating a lot of your channel’s metadata but it will also massively improve your channel’s SEO by making your metadata consistent.
+Implementing defaults will save you time by automating a lot of your channel’s metadata.
+It will also massively improve your channel’s SEO by making your metadata consistent.

 Now before you set these defaults I suggest you read my in depth guide to getting them exactly right.
 You can check out below: